How to Use EZ Pass and Toll Roads: Road Tripper State-by-State Guide

 2

 Choose the best transponder for maximum coverage - For most road trippers hitting the eastern and midwestern US, an E-ZPass is your best bet, covering 20 states E-ZPass Network Complete Guide.
 However, remember that states like Florida have integrated with SunPass, and Georgia has partial PeachPass integration E-ZPass Network Complete Guide.
 If your route takes you west, you'll need to look at other systems like FasTrak in California.
 Don't assume your E-ZPass works everywhere; states like Texas use TxTag.
 If you skip this, you risk being charged the higher "toll by plate" rate or incurring penalties.
-We once had a rental car bill with a $10 toll suddenly become $60 because the E-ZPass in the car wasn't compatible with that specific toll road.
+A rental car bill with a $10 toll can suddenly become $60 because the E-ZPass in the car wasn't compatible with that specific toll road.

 3